4th-earth/site-fourth-earth/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: 8fold Laravel Provider says it does this thing but does not
+about: Something isn't the way it should be.
 ---

 **Describe the bug**